jwodder/aptrepo/layout.md

                                 file, making `Index` files redundant (and some repositories thus no longer have them)
                         Translation-$LANG.bz2 - descriptions in $LANG
+                                              - The Debian wiki says these are only ever compressed with Bzip2, but some major sources (including PPAs and the official Xenial repo) compress them with Gzip and XZ instead.

 File types:
 - `*.deb` — Debian packages